[Updated: Feb, 2015]

 What’s your schedule like?

-Passenger and cargo airline pilot schedules are very similar.
-In general, we both work 4-7 day blocks up to 2 week blocks with 10-14 days off each month.
-Depending on the duration of flights on our schedule, we fly anywhere from one leg a day to 4 legs a day (or night!).
-Passenger pilots will sometimes fly up to 5 or even 6 flights in a duty period – now that’s hard work!
+Passenger and cargo airline pilot schedules are similar.
+In general, we both work 4-7 day blocks up to 2 week blocks with 8-14 days off each month.
+The number of days off depends on the airline and type of flying pilots do.
+Depending on the duration of flights on our schedule, cargo pilots fly anywhere from one leg a day to 4 legs a day (or night).
+Passenger pilots may sometimes fly up to 5 or 6 flights in a duty period – now that’s hard work!

 Are you allowed to eat?
 What do you eat?